Stephane-D/SGDK/readme.txt

 It's also important to understand how the Sega Megadrive works internally (specifically the video system) so i recommend you to read documents about the Sega Megadrive hardware and development.
-For that you can visit Mega Cat Studios Sega Megadrive graphics guide page: https://megacatstudios.com/blogs/press/sega-genesis-mega-drive-vdp-graphics-guide-v1-2a-03-14-17 You can also check Sik's web site which is more dedicated to assembly programming but explain a lot about the Sega Megadrive hardware: https://plutiedev.com/
+For that you can visit Mega Cat Studios Sega Megadrive graphics guide page: https://megacatstudios.com/blogs/press/sega-genesis-mega-drive-vdp-graphics-guide-v1-2a-03-14-17 You can also check Sik's web site which is more dedicated to assembly programming but explain a lot (and nicely) about the Sega Megadrive hardware: https://plutiedev.com/

 Then when you feel ready you can go further and finally install SGDK :)

-You can find installation instructions about how use SGDK on this page but be careful, the tutorials are incomplete / outdated: https://github.com/Stephane-D/SGDK/wiki
+You can find installation instructions about how use SGDK on this page but be careful, some of these tutorials are incomplete or outdated: https://github.com/Stephane-D/SGDK/wiki

 I plan to complete tutorials in future but in the meantime i strongly suggest you to have a look on the available samples instead in the 'sample' directory of SGDK.
 The 'sprite' example is particularly useful as it show the basics in a small example.